sunrise-choir/spec/spec.md

 A legacy message is considered valid if and only if all of the following conditions are met:

 - its json encoding is a possible output of the [message creation algorithm](TODO)
+  - in particular, the claimed signature must match the data and public key
 - its length is smaller than `16385`